 Setareh Law

 California is one of the only states in the nation with laws that say that lane splitting is legal for motorcyclists under certain conditions.
 The reason the state made it legal is mainly for the sake of relieving traffic congestion, as allowing motorcycles to share lanes with other vehicles means that they are taking up less space on the roadway.
+The California Motorcycle Safety Program (CMSP) provides specific speed recommendations for lane splitting to enhance motorcyclist safety, indicating that proper adherence to these guidelines can help mitigate the risks associated with this riding practice.

 If you were injured in a motorcycle accident that occurred while you were legally splitting the lane with another motor vehicle, an experienced accident attorney can help you understand the process of seeking compensation for the expenses and impacts of your injury.
 Our team at Setareh Law is here to help you get the compensation you deserve.